-Foot fetishism is the most common fetish for a body part that there is.
+Foot fetishes are the most common fetish for a body part that there is.
 However, I regularly get first timers coming to me for a session saying how embarrassed they are or asking me if it’s weird that they like feet.

 It makes me wonder how it is that something so common could seem so taboo.
 Personally, I love having a submissive at my feet and seeing how tantalised they are by my toes and spellbound they are by my soles (yes, I am a fan of alliteration).
 I love using my feet as a way of dominating my submissives in sessions and really reinforcing that dominant/submissive dynamic.
 I have also enjoyed and worshipped feet before.
 Often my partner and I just enjoy massaging each other’s feet after a long day to show each other how much we care for one another, but I myself have kissed and licked some soles and sucked some toes and I can tell you: to me it feels no more weird than kissing hands and sucking fingers and that seems totally normal to most people!